 After the deal is signed, the manuscript enters the production phase.
 This includes rigorous rounds of editing to refine the content, designing the book cover, planning marketing strategies, and setting a release date.
 The editing process can be extensive, involving structural edits, copy edits, and finally, proofreading.
 During this time, the marketing team works to build anticipation and awareness for the upcoming title through various channels, including social media, book reviews, author interviews, and book tours.

-While there are notable success stories of first-time authors making a significant impact—garnering critical acclaim, substantial sales, or even movie deals—these are relatively rare.
+While there are notable success stories of first-time author earnings making a significant impact—garnering critical acclaim, substantial sales, or even movie deals—these are relatively rare.
 The more common scenario involves modest sales that may not fully earn out the advance, resulting in limited royalty payments thereafter.
 Most first-time authors find that success in traditional publishing is not just about writing a great book but also involves a considerable degree of luck, timing, and ongoing support from their publisher.
+Of the authors who have traditionally published their first book in the last 10 years, 1,200 have earned $25,000+ per year according to WordsRated.

 Despite these challenges, traditional publishing can offer unparalleled access to professional editing, robust marketing efforts, and distribution networks that can be difficult for self-published authors to achieve on their own.
 For many writers, these services make the traditional route an attractive option, despite the competitive nature of the industry and the often long wait times from manuscript acceptance to actual publication.